eranravid/FullStackGameFramwork2017-NEnt/README.md

 ## About

 FullStackGameFramwork2017 NEnt by Eran Ravid .
 26.6.2017.
-This is a fullstack Node.js app using lots of technologies such as npm, ES6 and HTML5.
+This is a Node.js app using stack of technologies such as npm, ES6 and HTML5.

 This app was tested on:
 	chrome, firefox, edge - on windows